elvin-mark/goLLM/README.md

-# goRWKV
+# go LLM

-Port of RWKV in Go for inference.
+Simple Implementation in GoLang to make inference of LLM models.
+No dependencies needed.